omkarpawarfull/CirrusSI/README.md

 # CirrusSI
+All Class Files are in the Folder CirrusSI
+Start Palindrome.jar file to start.
 1. Enter Lower Bound and Upper Bound.
 2. Press Search to find the higest Palindrome between Lower and Upper.
 3. Result is at the bottom.